-Free!
-Thank you to the Indiana University Lilly Family School of Philanthropy for sponsoring this series and sharing the contributions their faculty and students are making to the philanthropic sector.
+This program is FREE!
+Thank you to IU Lilly Family School of Philanthropy for sponsoring this series and sharing insights from your faculty and students.

 Dwight holds degrees from Moorhead State University, the University of Illinois and Florida State University.
 He received the Certified Fund Raising Executive (CFRE) credential in 1989.
 He is an active member of the AFP Research Council, ARNOVA, and ISTR (International Society for Third Sector Research).
 He completed a 6-year term in 2010 as editor of Nonprofit and Voluntary Sector Quarterly (NVSQ).
 He is co-editor of the Philanthropic and Nonprofit Studies book series for the Indiana University Press.
 In 2013 he received the Rosso Medal for lifetime achievement in ethical fundraising.
 He has been an advocate of youth and philanthropy, recently completing many years as a board member of Learning To Give.
 Dr. Burlingame is active in the non-profit community as a board member and volunteer, a frequent speaker and author on topics relating to philanthropy, corporate citizenship, non-profit organizations, libraries, development and philanthropic education.